ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/server/ongoing-tasks/etl/olap.markdown

 group by _id
 {CODE-BLOCK/}

-Querying for most recent version in an append-only table: e.g. select everything in the table, and in case we have duplicates (multiple rows with the same id)
+Querying for the most recent version in an append-only table: e.g. select everything in the table, and in case we have duplicates (multiple rows with the same id)
 - only take the most recent version (the one with the highest _lastModifiedTime):
 {CODE-BLOCK: sql}